 Talking with your child about drinking during the holiday season

-After leaving residential treatment, young women are particularly anxious during the holiday season for a variety of reasons that may make them more vulnerable to alcohol use:
+After leaving residential treatment, teens are particularly anxious during the holiday season for a variety of reasons that may make them more vulnerable to alcohol use:

 - Social anxiety during holiday events